OpenBuildings/jam/guide/jam/fields.md

 	))
 ?>
 ```

-#### Jam::field('email')

-Represents an email.
-This automatically sets a validation rule that verifies it is a valid email address.

 #### Jam::field('expression')

 This field is a rather abstract type that allows you to pull a database expression back on SELECTs.
 Simply set your `column` to any `DB::expr()`.